 - ELC 2 (Grades 3 and 4) – 2:25 p.m.

 - ULC (Grades 5 – 8) – 2:30 p.m.

 In the event that inclement weather forces a cancellation of regular school activities, you will be notified through local media of radio or television.
 NHCA will follow emergency closings set by Duplin County schools.

-Tuition for the 2020-2021 school year is $3,000 per school year per student.
-Payment arrangements (in 10-month installments) may be granted upon request at a rate of $300 per month.
-This rate is subject to change without notice.
-There are also financial breaks for families with siblings in attendance.
+Tuition for the 2023-2024 school year is $3,400 per school year per student.
+Payment arrangements (in 10-month installments) may be granted upon request at a rate of $340 per month.

 B = 94-90